ÌÇÐÄvlog¹ÙÍø

 Department Site

 The Department of Earth and Environmental Geosciences offers courses that deal with the processes occurring in and on the planet Earth.
-Topics include oceanography, ground water, plate tectonics, earthquakes, volcanoes, and the origin and evolution and extinction of life.
-Students with an interest in these topics and in the environmental sciences should consider taking an introductory course in the department (see below for fall offerings).
+Students with an interest in Earth and environmental sciences should consider taking an introductory course in the department (see below for fall offerings).
 Students interested in majoring or minoring in Geology or Environmental Geology should consider taking GEOL 190 in their first year.

 For further details, please refer to the University Catalog and consult the department chair or other department faculty members.